 If you experience an unpleasant burnt taste while taking a pull off your vaporizer, this is known as a “dry hit”.
-In the case of devices using e-juices, dry hits occur when your vaping device runs out of liquid, causing the coil to heat up and burn some of the residue left from your last refill instead.
+In the case of devices using concentrates, dry hits occur when your vaping device runs out of material, causing the coil to heat up and burn some of the residue left from your last refill instead.

 Luckily, this is an easy problem to fix.
-Refilling your tank with e-liquid should eliminate the problem altogether.
-To avoid dry hits in the future, try to always refill your tank before it runs completely dry.
+Refilling your tank should eliminate the problem altogether.
+To avoid dry hits in the future, try to always refill before it runs completely dry.

 When it comes to dry herb vaporizers, dry hits aren’t really a thing and you won’t have to worry about these at all.
-In fact, many devices will shut off or notify you if it’s time to refill your dried flower.
+In fact, many devices will shut off or notify you if it’s time to refill.

-If you go to take a nice drag of vapor and instead get a mouthful of e-liquid, you’re experiencing what is called “spit back”.
+If you go to take a nice drag of vapor and instead get a mouthful of the concentrated material, you’re experiencing what is called “spit back”.
 And it’s about as unpleasant as it sounds.

-While e-liquid tastes wonderful in vapor form, it’s not quite as pleasant in liquid form.
-Spit back is usually caused by overfilling your tank with e-liquid.
-Since the extra liquid has nowhere to go, it can end up in your mouth.
+While some concentrates taste wonderful in vapor form, it’s not quite as pleasant in liquid form.
+Spit back is usually caused by overfilling your tank.
+Since the extra material has nowhere to go, it can end up in your mouth.
 To avoid spit back, we recommend filling your tank slowly and making sure you don’t surpass the maximum fill line.